LIZW2019/DeepSignalplantPractise/README.md

 In the “sample_data” folder, users will find four files ending in .fast5.
 These example files are in FAST5 format and generated from Nanopore sequencing, containing the raw electric signal that we can call the base sequence and modification.
 Users can refer to https://hasindu2008.github.io/slow5specs/fast5_demystified.pdf for a detailed introduction of the FAST5 format.

+In the google drive path, the three files under the folder "Pore-C_Rep2_example" are prepared as example input for Step8.
+They should be downloaded and transfer to the folder "DeepSignalplantPractise/input/Step8_Input"

 **2.Reference genome**
 Reference genome in fasta format for mapping in Step4.
-Genome gff file should be downloaded and the chromosome coordinates are extracted for Step 8 input.
+Genome gff file should be downloaded and the chromosome coordinates are extracted for Step8 input.
 ```
-cd DeepSignalplantPractise
+cd ./DeepSignalplantPractise/input/reference
 mkdir reference
 cd reference
 wget -c http://ftp.ensemblgenomes.org/pub/plants/release-53/fasta/arabidopsis_thaliana/dna/Arabidopsis_thaliana.TAIR10.dna.toplevel.fa.gz